catfishbear/datasciencecoursera/README.md

-## This is a homework for the datasciencecourse
+## This is a homework for the datasciencecoursetest